2021 BME Summer Schedule of Speakers

 It is not a requirement for the scheduled seminar speakers to register for BME69000 unless they plan to use Summer Seminar as one of the four required if admitted prior to Fall 2018.

 More information on BME Summer Seminar Series:

-BME Faculty, staff and students are encouraged to attend each week and to provide feedback and suggestions regarding research content as well as presentation style.
-The audience will be given time to ask questions and voice comments and also to fill out a provided evaluation form.
-This seminar series is a chance for students to refine presentation skills and to address critical questions that may be raised by audience members.
+Each BME PhD student gives a presentation on his or her research the summer after completing their second academic year in the program.
+BME Faculty, staff and students are encouraged to attend each week and to provide oral and written feedback regarding research and presentation content and presentation style.
+This seminar series is a chance for students to refine presentation skills and address critical questions raised by audience members.

 The Fearnot-Laufman-Greatbatch Award will be presented to the student who gives the most outstanding presentation of the summer.
 Dr. Neal Fearnot established this award based on his belief and experience that summer seminar is a very valuable opportunity for students.
 The selection is determined by evaluations submitted by faculty, students, and staff in attendance at the seminars.
 The prize is $250 (minus taxes), an individual plaque, and the winner's name engraved on a permanent plaque on display in the Martin C. Jischke Hall of Biomedical Engineering.